marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c-dialect.rst

   arguments followed by their declarations is also provided, inside comments, after the declaration.

-.. option:: -fallow-parameterless-variadic-functions

-  Accept variadic functions without named parameters.

-  Although it is possible to define such a function, this is not very useful as it is not possible to read the arguments.
-This is only supported for C as this construct is allowed by C++.

 .. option:: -fno-asm

   Do not recognize ``asm``, ``inline`` or ``typeof`` as a